inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 The default of :par:`slotDuration` for :ned:`XMac` is 100ms.
 In the study, the gateway's :par:`slotDuration` will run from 10ms to 1s in 10ms increments,
 similarly to the parameter study for B-MAC.
-The :par:`slotDuration` for the sensors will be 2.5 times that of the gateway (an arbitrary value.)
-Here are the results (time in seconds):
+The :par:`slotDuration` for the sensors will be 2.5 times that of the gateway (an arbitrary value).
+Here are the results (time in seconds).

 .. figure:: media/xmac.png
    :width: 100%